meiniKi/SimIO/README.md

 # SimIO

-SimIO is a library of modular virtual peripherals to interact with a running HDL simulation.
-It consists of a collection of lightweight components that can be attached to the device under test (DUT) by instantiating the desired SimIO component in a SystemVerilog wrapper/testbench.
+SimIO is a collection of modular virtual components to interact with a running HDL simulation.
+Its components can be attached to the device under test (DUT) by instantiating the desired SimIO component in a SystemVerilog wrapper/testbench.
 For example, a virtual VGA screen display can be instantiated in the testbench.
 Wiring is as easy as connecting `Red`, `Green`, `Blue`, as well as the synchronization signals `VSync` and `HSync` from your design and the SimIO component.
-The Python GUI (irtual VGA screen) receives live data from the simulation and displays the image.
+The Python GUI (virtual VGA screen) receives live data from the simulation and displays the image.
 The library builds on the SystemVerilog Direct Programming Interface (DPI) and is simulator-agnostic.

 > [!IMPORTANT]
 > :triangular_ruler: Please note that the library is work in progress.
-Please feel free to open a PR for bugfixes or adding components.
+Please feel free to open a PR for bugfixes or added components.

 # Operation